tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

 different species are in the FASTA file.
 This goal would require us to:

 1. Identify all the description lines in the FASTA file
-2. Extract the species information from the line
+2. Extract the organism name from the line
 3. Ensure that there are no duplicate entries
 4. Count the number of entries